 Rewards cards also come with a higher APR to compensate for the benefits they provide.
 Of course, you may be able to find an exception to the rule if you do enough research.
 To qualify for a credit card with a lower interest rate, maintain a good credit score.
 If yours needs work, focus on improving your credit and in a year or two, you’ll get offers for credit cards with better rates.

-While you don’t need to know details of how interest is calculated to pay your credit card bills, it does help to give you an understanding of what you’re paying each month.
+While you don’t need to know details of how to calculate credit card interest to pay your credit card bills, it does help to give you an understanding of what you’re paying each month.
 Once you realize how interest rates work and all of the terms associated with them, you’ll be more aware of the true cost of the purchases you make.

 You’ll also better understand exactly what you’re paying when you make your payments each month.
 Simply knowing about interest and seeing the figures can help you manage your budget better and be more dedicated to paying off a balance as quickly as possible.